-Access to medical communities might be a significant consideration in choosing the right destination.
 In total, there are 2 hospitals located in Fort Smith which offer emergency services and other healthcare.
-The top hospitals that service Fort Smith include Mercy Hospital Fort Smith and Sparks Medical Center - Fort Smith.
+The top hospitals that service Fort Smith include MERCY HOSPITAL FORT SMITH and SPARKS MEDICAL CENTER – FORT SMITH.

+In the most recent presidential election, 61% of Arkansas residents voted Republican and 34% voted Democrat.
+The state of Arkansas ranks 33rd in the country for diversity.
 In Arkansas, 30% of the population is over the age of 55.
 The median age in the state is 38.
-Forty-one percent of Arkansas residents regularly attend a religious service from one of the state's 6,697 different congregations.
-The top three non-Christian denominations in the state are Jewish-<1%, Muslim-2%, and Buddhist-<1%, with the most common Christian denominations consisting of Evangelical Protestant-46%, Mainline Protestant-16%, and Historically Black Protestant-8%.
+Forty-one percent of Arkansas residents regularly attend a religious service from one of the state’s 6,697 different congregations.
+The top three Christian denominations in the state are Evangelical Protestant-46%, Mainline Protestant-16%, and Historically Black Protestant-8%.
+The top three non-Christian denominations in the state are Jewish-<1%, Muslim-2%, and Buddhist-<1%.
 In Arkansas there are 361 masonic lodges.
-During the latest presidential election, 61% voted for the Republican candidate while 34% voted for the Democratic candidate.
-In terms of diversity, Arkansas ranks 33rd in the nation.

 The state of Arkansas has a diverse array of plant and animal life.
-Local plant life can consist of hickory, orchid, mink, and tulip trees.
-While venturing throughout the state, you might see animals such as the bobwhite quail, the catfish, the mourning dove, or the eastern wild turkey.
+Local plant life can consist of cypresses, tulip trees, pine, and water oak.
+While venturing throughout the state, you might see animals such as the eastern wild turkey, the black bears, the bobwhite quail, or the catfish.
 The state animal of Arkansas is the white-tailed deer.